martimpassos/martimpassos/README.md

 ### Hi there 👋

 Name's Martim.
 I graduated in **Architecture and urbanism** from FAU USP, a period during which I acquired a strong sense of **Photography**.
 I even studied the subject during my year abroad at Parsons The New School for Design.
 My thesis work [Meanders](https://vimeo.com/showcase/4937987/video/261932627) combined **urbanism**, **georreferencing** and **drone imagery**.
-After learning a bit of programming, I revisited this project in this [Observable notebook](https://observablehq.com/@martimpassos/meandros).
+After learning a bit of programming, I revisited this project in an [Observable notebook](https://observablehq.com/@martimpassos/meandros).

 I went on to learn **Python** by demand of a job I got at [Instituto Moreira Salles](https://ims.com.br/), where I still work dealing with **cultural heritage metadata**, **image processing** and **web diffusion**.
 I also had the chance to lead a team of two other people building an **ETL** data pipeline to feed [imagineRio](https://imaginerio.org/) with **IIIF** assets and geospatial features.